benedictusdps/benedictusdps/README.md

 - 👋 Hi, I’m Benedictus Daniel from Indonesia, currently working as a Strategy and Transaction Consultant in EY.
 - 👀 I’m interested in App Development, Automation, and Data Science.
 My plan is to eventually become a software engineer.
-- 🌱 I’m currently learning Data Science and Web Development.
+- 🌱 I’m currently learning Python, Javascript and Java.
 - 📫 You can reach me on my [LinkedIn](https://www.linkedin.com/in/benedictusdps/).

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=benedictusdps&theme=tokyonight)](https://github.com/benedictusdps/github-readme-stats)